ia-toki/tcframe/docs/topic-guides/grading.rst

 Verdicts
 --------

-A verdict consists of the verdict status and optionally verdict points.

-The recognized statuses, from the best to the worst, are as follows:
+The recognized verdicts, from the best to the worst, are as follows:

 Accepted
     The output produced by the solution is correct.